 Of the spiders we’ve discussed, the black widow is the only one of medical significance.
 Black widow spider bites can negatively affect health and though not usually life-threatening, may require medical attention.
 If you’ve been bitten by a black widow, it is wise to consult medical experts on the next steps.

 With the exception above, most spiders in Central Washington are considered nuisance pests that do not harm people or property.

 How do I get rid of spiders?

 Professional pest control is the ideal solution for getting rid of spiders.
-At Prosite Pest Control, we offer pest control services that are designed to eliminate and prevent pests that frequently infest Central Washington homes.
+At Prosite Pest Control, we offer pest control services that are designed to eliminate and prevent pests that frequently infest Ellensburg homes.
 Visit our home pest control page to learn more about our spider control services in Central Washington.

 How do I prevent problems with spiders?

 To prevent spider infestations, you must correct the conditions around your home that attract other insects—after all, that is their food source.
 We recommend these helpful spider prevention tips for residents of Ellensburg and Central Washington.